SPONSOR A RESIDENT DOG

 * Tantalizing cats, chickens, and ducks, and pigs

-Jensen is a ten-year-old, cute, and fluffy boy who arrived at the sanctuary in July 2019 from ACCT in Philly along with his brother Jared.
+Jensen is an 11-year-old, cute, and fluffy boy who arrived at the sanctuary in July 2019 from ACCT in Philly along with his brother Jared.

 Jensen is a sweetheart who, now that he's been with us for a while, is well adjusted and loves to be with people and his furry friends.